LedgerHQ/wallet-api/spec/client/README.md

 Similarly, the response received from the Server, formatted as [`RawTransaction`]() and [`RawAccount`]() should be deserialized before being returned to the user of the Client (i.e: the Application integrating said client).

 ## Errors

+The Client will forward [errors](/spec/core/errors.md) returned by the Wallet application through the Server.
+The only function performing checks before sending the request to the Server is `completeExchange`.
+Indeed, this function should return an error if the requested operation is a Swap but no destination account is provided.